Choosing a thermal imaging spotter

 Here are some videos so you can take a look at some animals I recorded through the Helion XQ38F this is equipped with the 384 sensor and is more than adequate for the detection of deer out to over 1,000 metres with a wide FOV it is an excellent compromise between magnification and clarity at 9.8 degrees at 3.1x mag.

-Follow this link for a look at the Quantum Lite XQ30V a top performer for a budget price with a 384 sensor and a 12.4 degree FOV at 2.5x mag with a detection range on deer of 600 metres.
+look at the Quantum Lite XQ30V a top performer for a budget price with a 384 sensor and a 12.4 degree FOV at 2.5x mag with a detection range on deer of 600 metres.